-Today we head for Makarska the largest resort in the area which has a popular bustling harbour.
-A pleasant coastal drive offers superb views of the coast and across to the Islands.
-About 2 miles from Makarska there is the opportunity to take a gentle shady walk, with the foothills of the Biokova mountains on the left.
-There will be time to explore the town, or perhaps visit a harbour side café at the end of the day before returning by bus to the hotel.
+Today we head for Makarska - the largest resort in the area - which has a popular bustling harbour.
+A pleasant coastal drive offers superb views of the coast and across to the islands.
+About 2 miles from Makarska there is the opportunity to take a gentle shady walk, with the foothills of the Biokovo mountains rising around us.
+There will be time at the end of the day to explore the town, or perhaps visit a harbourside café, before returning to the hotel.

 Omiš and the Cetina Gorge

-The Cetina River flows into the Adriatic at Omiš, a few miles to the north of Baška Voda.
-On its way to the sea the river has carved an impressive gorge that we will explore by boat from Omiš, stopping upstream for refreshments or lunch before returning to Omiš.
-The town itself has some delightful old churches and narrow streets to explore, and a spectacular view over the town from an elevated fortress.
+The Cetina River flows into the Adriatic at Omiš, a few miles north of Baška Voda.
+On its way to the sea the river has carved an impressive gorge that we'll explore by boat from Omiš, stopping upstream for refreshments or lunch before returning to the town.
+Omiš itself has some delightful old churches and narrow streets to explore, and a spectacular view over the town from an elevated fortress.

 The historic city of Split

 Split is the capital of the region and the second largest city in Croatia.
 At its heart is an enthralling old town of narrow streets and ancient buildings including the Diocletian’s Palace, a UNESCO World heritage site since 1979 and the Cathedral of St Domnius (Katedral Sv.
 Duje).

 A little to the north of Split is the impressive city of Trogir.
 Built on an island, this beautiful walled city has a maze of narrow streets, elegant waterfront cafés and dramatic fortifications.
 After exploring Trogir we travel further along the coast, then inland to the dramatic waterfalls at Krka, where a boardwalk and broad path allows us to enjoy walking around this spectacular series of cascades.